-A new and interesting theory called ‘Unified Charge Vectors’ was released this month by independent researcher Noam Why.
+An interesting theory called ‘Unified Charge Vectors’ was created by independent researcher Noam Why.
 It is available in a 90 minute YouTube lecture and a paper on GitHub.
 Noam’s lecture description says this.

 A new breakthrough in theoretical physics!
 UCV theory is a grand unification of electroweak and strong forces based on a new idea called Unified Charge Vectors.
 The theory was developed by Noam Why and was first published in January 2021.Noam Why